Looking for things to do when spending a weekend in Budapest?

 One of Budapest’s finest churches is the towering Matthias Church, found directly after the aforementioned Fisherman’s Bastion in Budapest’s medieval castle district.

-The splendour that characterizes the Matthias Church is largely acquired by the beautifully coloured roof tiles and its distinctive geometric patterns.
+The splendour that characterises the Matthias Church is largely acquired by the beautifully coloured roof tiles and its distinctive geometric patterns.

 The florid late Gothic style church holds captivating stories from more than 700 years of history while also housing an impressive ecclesiastical art collection.

-The interior of the church is defined by its ornate details and is decorated with fascinating frescoes, including pieces that respectively represents the Renaissance and Ottoman reign.
+The interior of the church is defined by its ornate details and is decorated with fascinating frescoes, including pieces that respectively represent the Renaissance and Ottoman reign.

 If you have enough time, we sincerely advise taking a look inside.